Youth Opera Program

 Medical Release Form

-For your child’s safety, a parent or guardian will need to sign and have our Medical Release Form notarized prior to your singer’s first rehearsal.
+For your child’s safety, a parent or guardian will need to sign and have notarized our Medical Release Form prior to your singer's first rehearsal.
 There will be a notary at the first few rehearsals to help complete this paperwork.

-If you are unable to join us this fall for our production, please keep in mind for the future:
+If you are unable to join us this fall for our production, please keep us in mind for the future:

-YO Winter Semester: Chorus & Concerts- January 2024 - May 2024
+YO Winter Semester: Chorus & Concerts - January - May 2025

 Youth Opera Alumni